 Features of the Trail

-The Chinqua-Penn Walking Trail is part of the NC Birding Trail, with over 190 species identified.
+The trail is part of the North Carolina Birding Trail, a collection of noteworthy birding locations all over the state.
+Bird watchers have identified more than 190 species of woodland and grassland birds, and waterfowl along the trail.
 The varied habitat attracts woodland birds, such as warblers and woodpeckers; grassland birds, such as meadowlarks, bluebirds, and hawks; and waterfowl, such as herons, kingfishers, and geese.

 Trail History